epfl-ada/ada-2023-project-thepiratesofthestreet/readme.md

 #### Topic modeling through time
 To have a better idea of the evolution of topics over time, the first idea was to perform an LDA topic modeling for each defined period.
 The set of preprocessed fictional summaries is split in the different periods of time.
-Number of tokens per summary normalization resulting from it is pretty satisfying
+Number of tokens per summary normalization resulting from it is pretty satisfying.
+However, returned topics for each period are different and it is tricky to link topics over different periods.
+LDA topics are not clearly defined and we probably missed some topics, eclipsed by bigger ones.

+To focus our analysis, we now define the topics that we consider to be relevant ourselves:

+* Outer
+* Science
+* Government
+* Creatures
+* Robots
+* Digital
+* Magic
+* War
+* Time
+* Apocalypse

+As long as one word of a topic appears in a summary, the corresponding movie is considered to belong to this theme.

+### **Part 3: Sentimental analysis**

 # This part is the previous readme